 However, for those times when you would like to spend some free time exploring, be sure to stay vigilant and aware of your surroundings.
 Know your limits when it comes to alcohol, and avoid becoming too intoxicated while alone in a strange place.
 As always, keep your valuables close, and try not to walk around with unnecessary valuable items or large amounts of money.
 And, perhaps, make use of the buddy system.
 You are bound to find at least one other person travelling solo, who shares your interests, and you could both stick together while out exploring.

 Going on holiday alone is the perfect excuse to come out of your shell.
 Even if you’re not usually a bubbly, people-person, solo travelling requires you to leave your comfort zone somewhat.
 We always say that people who travel have at least that in mind: A love for travel and exploring the world.
 Don’t be afraid to start up conversations, be chatty and welcome others into your conversations as well.
 This goes for other travellers in your group, as well as travellers that you may meet in passing, and even locals!
-Not sure how to talk to a stranger?
-Read this.
+You may even meet new friends or a future partner on your travels!

 An important tip to remember is to be prepared for your trip financially.
 There’s nothing worse than being stuck somewhere without money and no one to rely on.
 Set out a budget for your trip and plan for expected and unforeseen expenses.
 Think about the possibility of having to take a taxi if you’re ever out after hours (and public have stopped running), buying medicine if you happen to get sick or buying a warm jacket if an unexpected cold front comes in.